 3. Accept Full Responsibility

 No excuses.
 No “but you…” statements.
 This is about your side of the street.
-Own your actions completely.
+Own it completely.

 Instead of: “I was really stressed with work, but I’m sorry I was grumpy.”